Los Errantes: Legislative reforms

-In the end, when 27 May 1927 arrived, the Bahía Baha had not yet docked in France.
+In the end, when 27 May 1927 arrived, the Bahía Blanca had not yet docked in France.
 Worried about exacerbating the rising social tensions in Argentina, the Alvear government had retreated from its push for extradition.
-They feigned an accident that had halted the Bahía Baha and instead asked the French Navy to escort the Spaniards to Argentina.
+They feigned an accident that had halted the Bahía Blanca and instead asked the French Navy to escort the Spaniards to Argentina.
 The French government refused, leading each government to blame the other for the failure of the extradition process.
 According to the new extradition law, the French government would have to release Ascaso, Durruti and Jover.
 By this time, Lecoin had acquired a majority in the Chamber of Deputies, which scheduled a debate on 7 July 1927.
 Two hours before the debate, the prime minister's spokesperson Louis Malvy met with Lecoin, cautioning him that his interpellation could bring down the Poincaré government.
 In exchange for dropping the interpellation, Lecoin demanded that Ascaso, Durruti and Jover be released; Malvy agreed and Los Errantes were released the following morning.
 La Antorcha celebrated their release as a defeat for reactionary forces.
 Francisco Ascaso was reunited with his sister and mother, while Jover finally got to see his partner and two children.
 Los Errantes and their families had an impromptu dinner at an apartment on Rue du Repos, where Durruti proclaimed they would "continue the struggle with even greater intensity than before".
 Los Errantes carried on their militant activism, but never returned to Latin America.
-They left a marked influence on "expropriator anarchism" in Argentina, where their comrades Miguel Arcángel Roscigna and Andrés Vázquez Paredes continued carrying out raids.
+They left a marked influence on "expropriator anarchism" in Argentina, where their comrade Miguel Arcángel Roscigna continued carrying out raids.